 Patent positions of life sciences companies can be uncertain and involve complex factual and legal questions.
 No consistent policy governing the scope of claims allowable in the field of engineered therapeutic proteins has emerged in the United States.
 The scope of patent protection in jurisdictions outside of the United States is also uncertain.
-Changes in either the patent laws or their interpretation in any jurisdiction that we seek patent protection may diminish our ability to protect our inventions, maintain and enforce our intellectual property, including the narrowing of the scope of our patents and any that we may license.
+Changes in either the patent laws or their interpretation in any jurisdiction that we seek patent protection may diminish our ability to protect our inventions, maintain and enforce our intellectual property rights; and, more generally, may affect the value of our intellectual property, including the narrowing of the scope of our patents and any that we may license.